About the Project

 Community Benefits

-- New state-of-the-art aquatic facility available for wide range of users.
+• New aquatic facility available for wide range of users.

 Project Implementation Plan and Timeline